 At meetings, watch whether they want detailed hard copies or brief overviews.
 How often or for how long do they structure meetings?
 What reporting lines have they set up?
 Are they better listeners or readers?
 Once you’re familiar with how your leaders welcome and absorb information you can tailor yours to fit.

 Robert Cialdini, Professor Emeritus of Psychology and Marketing at Arizona State University, is one of the world’s leading social scientists in the field of influence.
 With Steve Martin, Director of Influence at Work (UK), he has done extensive research into how we influence others.
-“In traditional hierarchical organisations, power is typically based on position.
-The higher you are on the organisation chart, the more power you wield.
+“In traditional hierarchical organizations, power is typically based on position.
+The higher you are on the organization chart, the more power you wield.
 The person with the power has the influence."

-“Today, organisations are moving toward flatter, matrixed and team-based models.
+“Today, organizations are moving toward flatter, matrixed and team-based models.
 The theory is that with change and complexity comes the need to be more nimble, more inclusive of diverse thought, and more collaborative.
 In this model, power is more about one’s ability to influence and get things done outside of traditional reporting lines.
 In other words, the person with the influence has the power.”

 In the virtual meeting room, it’s harder to influence others than in an in-person environment but not impossible.
 Influence comes from effective communication which creates a sense of connection and shared goals.